Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Experiments

 \textbf{Results:} \cref{fig:multi-stone} summarizes the results for each model averaged over all three benchmarks.
 We also provide the separate results for each model on each dataset in \cref{sec:appendix-multiple}.
-The results show that sequential ARQ leads to substantial gains in both average and best performance across all three LLMs as backbone, while the recursive approach overall exhibits fluctuation or degradation.
+The results show that sequential ARQ leads to substantial gains in both average and best performance across all three LLM backbones, while the recursive approach overall exhibits fluctuation or degradation.
 For the sequential version in particular, we observe a $5.2\%$ absolute improvement in the best score and $3.9\%$ in the average score when scaling from one stepping stone to three stepping stones using GPT-120B high as the stone generator.
-Notably, this performance gain extends to models that have only been post-trained on single stepping stone generation, demonstrating additional generalization benefits from the ARQ post-training procedure.
-The post-trained Qwen3-8B and the post-trained Qwen2.5-32B achieve absolute improvements of $1.7\%$ and $2.7\%$ in the average score, respectively, and their best scores improve by $3.7\%$ and $3.8\%$ respectively.
+Notably, this performance gain extends to models that have only been fine-tuned on single stepping stone generation, demonstrating additional generalization benefits from the ARQ post-training procedure.
+The fine-tuned Qwen3-8B and the fine-tuned Qwen2.5-32B achieve absolute improvements of $1.7\%$ and $2.7\%$ in the average score, respectively, and their best scores improve by $3.7\%$ and $3.8\%$ respectively.